Celebrity Millennium accidents and incidents

 On March 23, 2006, 12 passengers died and 2 were injured on a Celebrity Cruises sponsored shore excursion in Arica Chile.
 The accident happened at ~4:30 pm when their tour bus fell off a steep cliff.
 Injured passengers were transported to a hospital.
 The cruise company flew all family members of the killed and injured passengers to Santiago Chile.
 The ship was in day 4 of a 14-night South American repositioning cruise leaving from Valparaiso-Santiago to Port Everglades (Fort Lauderdale) Florida.

 On March 8, 2006, the vessel was docked in call port Puerto Madryn (Argentina).
 At ~10 am, a sudden gust of winds caused it to break the mooring lines.
 It drifted away from the dock, causing the gangway (telescopic bridge) to collapse into the water.
 No injuries were reported.
 After the Captain unsuccessfully tried to berth it again, the ship left port.
 All left ashore passengers were tendered back to the ship.

 On January 27, 2005, a 21-year-old male crew died after a hydraulic door crushed him.
 The accident forced the ship to return to call port Charlotte Amalie (St Thomas USVI) shortly after leaving it.

 |16 July 2003||Propulsion / Power Loss|

-On July 16, 2003, propulsion system problems resulted in the cancellation of 11-day Mediterranean itinerary (Barcelona to Venice).
+On July 16, 2003, propulsion system problems resulted in the cancellation of an 11-day Mediterranean itinerary (Barcelona to Venice).
 The ship entered drydock for the replacement of the portside Azipod’s bearing.